hunterjackson/docs/source/influx.rst

     #Insert mode, select all fields from topicA and write to indexA
     INSERT INTO measureA SELECT * FROM topicA

-    #Insert mode, select 3 fields and rename from topicB and write to indexB, use field Y as the point measurement
+    #Insert mode, select 3 fields and rename from topicB and write to indexB, use field Y as the timestamp field
     INSERT INTO measureB SELECT x AS a, y AS b and z AS c FROM topicB WITHTIMESTAMP y

-    #Insert mode, select 3 fields and rename from topicB and write to indexB, use field Y as the current system time for
-    #Point measurement
-    INSERT INTO measureB SELECT x AS a, y AS b and z AS c FROM topicB WITHTIMESTAMP sys_time()

-This is set in the ``connect.influx.sink.kcql`` option.
+This is set in the ``connect.influx.export.route.query`` option.

 Error Polices
 ~~~~~~~~~~~~~